-If you have been exposed to Roundup and diagnosed with non-hodgkin’s lymphoma or another lymphatic cancer, the Birmingham, Alabama Roundup attorneys at Fob James Law Firm want to help you.
+If you have been exposed to Roundup and diagnosed with non-hodgkin’s lymphoma or another lymphatic cancer, the Alabama Roundup lawyers at Fob James Law Firm want to help you.

 Contact Fob James Law Firm today for a free case evaluation.